Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Workers' Compensation

 There is no law in South Dakota requiring any employer to carry workers' compensation insurance.
-However, it is highly recommended.
 An uninsured employer may be sued in civil court by an injured worker.
 Additional information regarding the scope of workers' compensation in South Dakota may be found under South Dakota Codified Law Title 62.

 The South Dakota Workers' Compensation program for those employers who choose to have coverage is an insurance program that pays medical and disability benefits for work-related injuries and diseases.

-If an employer denies coverage of a claim for any reason under this Title, such injury is presumed to be nonwork related for other insurance purposes.
-If coverage is denied by insurer, insurer must provide full explanation as inapplicable basis under insurance policy.
+If an employer denies coverage of a claim for any reason under this Title, such injury is presumed to be nonwork-related for other insurance purposes.
+If coverage is denied by insurer, the insurer must provide a full explanation on the inapplicable basis under the insurance policy.
 Without a full explanation, the Division of Insurance director may determine such denial to be an unfair practice.
 S.D.
 Codified Laws § 62-1-1.3.

 Child Labor